1991 Perfect Storm: Mid-Atlantic states

 In New York and northern New Jersey, the storm system left the most coastal damage since the 1944 Great Atlantic hurricane.
+Further inland, the Hudson, Passaic, and Hackensack rivers experienced tidal flooding.
 Numerous boats were damaged or destroyed, killing two people off Staten Island.
 High winds swept a man off a bridge, killing him.
 High waves flooded the beach at Coney Island.
-In Sea Bright, New Jersey, waves washed over a seawall, forcing 200 people to evacuate.
-Further inland, the Hudson, Passaic, and Hackensack rivers experienced tidal flooding.
+Fire Island National Seashore was affected, washing away an entire row of waterfront houses in towns like Fair Harbor.
 Outside Massachusetts, damage was heaviest in southern New Jersey, where the cost was estimated at $75 million (1991 USD).
 Across the area, tide heights reached their highest since the 1944 hurricane, leaving severe coastal and back bay flooding and closing many roads.
 The storm caused significant beach erosion, with 500,000 cubic yards (382,000 cubic meters) lost in Avalon, as well as $10 million damage to the beach in Cape May.
 The presence of a dune system mitigated the erosion in some areas.
 There was damage to the Atlantic City Boardwalk.
-Fire Island National Seashore was affected, washing away an entire row of waterfront houses in towns like Fair Harbor.
+In Sea Bright, New Jersey, waves washed over a seawall, forcing 200 people to evacuate.
 Following the storm, there was a moratorium on clamming in the state's bays, due to contaminated waters.
 Along the Delmarva Peninsula and Virginia Beach, there was widespread water damage to homes, including ten affected houses in the Sandbridge Beach area of Virginia Beach, Virginia.
 Tides in Ocean City, Maryland, reached a record height of 7.8 ft, while elsewhere the tides were similar to the Ash Wednesday Storm of 1962.